 Are you hygge?

-Four prominent trend-setters from the bar scene have cast the topic into liquid form for ProWein 2018, where they will be presenting their exclusively composed hygge drinks.
+Four prominent trend-setters from the bar scene casted the topic into liquid form for ProWein 2018, and presented their exclusively composed hygge drinks.

 Arnd Henning Heißen